hathaway3/toolshed/doc/ToolShed.md

     os9 dir . -e

 will display the extended directory on the current directory of the host file system (the -e option behaves similar to ls -l on Unix-based systems).

+<h3 id="de_hdb_dos">Support for HDB-DOS</h3>

+Toolshed supports specialized path symbols for HDB-DOS hard disk images.

+The colon allows you to select which disk image is active:

+    decb copy disk.dsk,NEW.DAT:3 disk.dsk,OLD.DAT:23

+This command will copy "NEW.DAT" on the fourth disk image in disk.dsk to "OLD.DAT" on the 24th disk image on disk.dsk.
+The disk image count starts at zero.

+Another feature of HDB-DOS is an offset to be used for the first disk image.
+This allows HDB-DOS to share a hard disk with OS-9.
+Use the '+' to specify an offset.

+    DECB list -t hd.img,NEW.BAS:3+1348276

+The number after the plus is the offset.
+It can be expressed in decimal or hexadecimal form.
+Prepend the number with '0x' to use hexadecimal.

 ---